jonlpersson/ed-latimore/site/_posts/2023-11-03-the-dichotomy-of-control-a-street-smart-survival-tactic.md

 The dichotomy is key to resilience in rough environments.

-You have no power over external conditions, but charting your own course grants freedom and purpose..
-But charting your own course grants freedom and purpose.
-Stoicism's ancient dichotomy of control remains potent street logic for focusing power while letting go of unwinnable battles.
+You have no power over external conditions, but charting your own course grants freedom and purpose.
+Stoicism's ancient dichotomy of is potent for focusing power while letting go of unwinnable battles.
 Mastering this mindset helps us thrive amidst adversity's inherent chaos.

 ## The Stoic Practice Of Knowing What You Don't Control